Big East Conference women's soccer tournament

 The Big East Conference women's soccer tournament is the conference championship tournament in soccer for the Big East Conference.
 The tournament has been held every year since 1993.
-It is a single-elimination tournament and seeding is based on regular season records.
+It is played under a single-elimination format and seeding is based on regular season records.

 The winner, declared conference champion, receives the conference's automatic bid to the NCAA Division I women's soccer championship.

+Notre Dame is the most winning team with 11 titles.

 Format

 The teams are seeded based on the order of finish in the conference's round robin regular season.
 The top six finishers qualify for the tournament.
 Tiebreakers begin with the result of the head-to-head matchup.
 The teams are then placed in a single-elimination bracket, with the top two seeds receiving a first round bye, until meeting in a final championship game.
 After two overtime period, ties are broken by shootout rounds, with the winner of the shootout advancing.